Byron/dua-cli/README.md

 ### Limitations

+* One cannot abort the filesystem traversal
+ * as we are in raw terminal mode, signals will not be sent to us.
+As as we are single-threaded in the GUI, we can not listen to input events while traversing the filesystem.
+This can be solved, of course, and I would love the solution to use async :).
 * In interactive mode, you will need about 60MB of memory for 1 million entries in the graph.
 * In interactive mode, the maximum amount of files is limited to 2^32 - 1 (`u32::max_value() - 1`) entries.
   * One node is used as to 'virtual' root